Evergreen0929/Multilayer-Perceptron-MNIST-classification-NumPy/README.md

 The MNIST can be downloaded from [official webset](http://yann.lecun.com/exdb/mnist/) or from [https://pan.baidu.com/s/1s8HoOEW_cBaVtq8_rQRHyA](https://pan.baidu.com/s/1s8HoOEW_cBaVtq8_rQRHyA), (pwd: rxor).
 After downloading the dataset, put the four files (train images and labels, t10k images and labels) in `./mnist/`.
 (If you use the baidu netdesk url, directly unzip the file at root dir is also acceptable.)

 ### Pre-trained weights
 I have pretrained models with different sizes, the number of neurons in the hidden layer range from 100 to 900.
 You can choose the pre-trained weights you need to make inference or train from scratch.
 The pretrained-models can be downloaded from [https://pan.baidu.com/s/1ynDyD2Aa1QuzJqxCTOqNYg](https://pan.baidu.com/s/1ynDyD2Aa1QuzJqxCTOqNYg), (pwd: dkfb).
+The downloaded weights should be placed in `./save_model/`.